How to Weld Stainless Steel

 • Costs: Each method is associated with different costs factoring in equipment and efficiency.

-• Equipment: Before landing on the perfect method for your welding project, consider what equipment each method will require.
+• Equipment: Before choosing the perfect method for your welding project, consider what equipment each method will require.
 This will also impact the costs.

-• Quality: Some welding projects aim for aesthetically pleasing results, while others just want a sturdy joint.
-It is helpful to identify how pristine you want the welding work to look on the finished product before choosing your technique.
+• Quality: Some welding projects aim for aesthetically pleasing results, while others want a sturdy joint.
+Before choosing your technique, it is helpful to identify how pristine you want the welding work to look on the finished product.

 Once you’ve chosen your preferred method, you’ll need to select the right electrode for the job.
-Gather all necessary safety gear to keep yourself and anyone around protected from the dangers of welding.
+Gather all necessary personal protective equipment (PPE) to protect yourself and others from the dangers of welding.

 When you have these things sorted, you can move through the three stages of the welding process.